hackforla/internship/.github/ISSUE_TEMPLATE/research--create-roadmap-details.md

 ### Dependencies
 - [ ] [REPLACE WITH ROADMAP ISSUE #]
-- [ ] A research setup structure (wiki, GitHub labels, Google Drive, etc.) has been created an approved [REPLACE WITH RESEARCH STRUCTURE ISSUE # IF AVAILABLE].
+- [ ] A research setup structure (wiki, GitHub labels, Google Drive, etc.) has been created and approved [REPLACE WITH RESEARCH STRUCTURE ISSUE # IF AVAILABLE].
 Use this [URL](https://github.com/hackforla/internship/issues?q=is%3Aissue+TWE%3A+Research+Structure+for+RP) to search the issue tab for potential results

 ### Overview
 We need to update the details of the `[TYPE] Roadmap` for `[NAME OF RESEARCH PLAN]` so that the high level overview captures why we are doing all the research plans with this user group.